-Guidelines.
-To apply for admission to La Verne through RCA, students should submit the necessary admission documents to the Regional Campus where they will be studying.
-Transcripts and other official records necessary for evaluating a student's prior work become University property upon submission and will not be returned to the applicant, copied for another use, or forwarded to another institution.
+Application Procedures.
+To apply for admission to the University of La Verne's RCA program, students should submit the necessary admission documents to the Regional Campus where they plan to study.
+Transcripts and other official records necessary to evaluate a student's prior work become University property upon submission and will not be returned to the applicant, copied for another, or forwarded to another institution.
 The following documents must be submitted:

-- 1. Application for Admission.
+- Application for Admission.
 The application form may be obtained from the regional campus where the student plans to study.
 Upon receipt of the completed and signed application form and the non-refundable \$50 application fee, the regional campus will notify the applicant of any missing documents necessary to complete the application process. - 2.
 Official Transcripts and Certificates of Prior Work.
 Official transcripts from all colleges and universities previously attended must be submitted.
-If applicable, military documents, college level test scores (CLEP/DANTES), and documentation for Educational Credit for Training or non-collegiate sponsored programs must be submitted for evaluation of potential transfer All previous college work must be credit.
-Any transcripts of evaluated for transfer. coursework completed prior to admission that are not submitted will not be considered for transfer credit after admission has been granted. addition, failure to list this coursework could result in academic dismissal.
+If applicable, military documents, college level test scores (CLEP/DANTES), and documentation for Educational Credit for Training or non-collegiate sponsored programs must be submitted for evaluation of potential transfer All previous college work must be credit. evaluated for transfer.
+Any transcripts of coursework completed prior to admission that are not submitted will not be considered for transfer credit after admission has been granted. addition, failure to list this coursework could result in academic dismissal.